-SAFETY ASS SURANCE TRACKER f or CARTA PTA \SP ID HAZARD Hazard Туре Consequence Indicator SAFETY PERFORMA Value NCE Target Timeframe Mitigations Monitoring Means Department Responsible for Monitoring Mitigation Out of calibration wheel balancer Technical (equipment) Collision resulting in death, permanent injury, or destruction of property Tire failure rate Annual rate of tire failures 1 tire failue in 10,800,00 90 days Develop and implement a maintenance equipment calibration audit program Record review, workplace observation Safety Department (losses over \$1,000,000) The failure rate (in VRM) VRMs per year 180 days Revise tire inspection guidelines to include condemning limits for patch wear Document review, workplace observation, inspections 2 Fixed Object Collisions Environmental Collision resulting in injury or destruction of property Incident Event Annual rate (in VRM) 90 days Training; On-site review; Supervision, Contact muncipality Document review, workplace observation, inspections Safety Department 180 days 3 Mirror Strikes Environmental Collision resulting in destruction of property (less than \$10,000) Incident Event Annual rate (in VRM) 90 days Supervision; Training; On-site review; Contact muncipality Document review, workplace observation, inspections Safety Department 180 days 4 Assault on Operators Environmental Bodily injury, service diruption, or mental anguish Incident Event Annual rate (in VRM) 90 days Policy change; police presence Document review, workplace observation, inspections Safety Department 180 days 5 Following Distance Organizational Collision resulting in injury or destruction of property DriveCam rate Annual rate (in VRM) 90 days None Document review, workplace observation, inspections Safety Department 180 days 6 Vehicle Contact on Yard Environmental Collision resulting in destruction of property (less than \$10,000) Incident Event Annual rate (in VRM) 90 days Messaging; Tranining; dismissal Document review, workplace observation, inspections Safety Department 180 days -
+SAFETY ASS SURANCE TRACKER f or CARTA PTA ASP ID HAZARD Hazard Туре Consequence Indicator SAFETY PERFORMA Value NCE Target Timeframe Mitigations Monitoring Means Department Responsible for Monitoring Mitigation Out of calibration wheel alancer Technical (equipment) Collision resulting in death, permanent injury, or destruction of property Tire failure rate Annual rate of tire failures 1 tire failue in 10,800,00 90 days Develop and implement a maintenance equipment calibration audit program Record review, workplace observation Safety Department (losses over \$1,000,000) (in VRM) VRMs per year 180 days Revise tire inspection guidelines to include condemning limits for patch wear Document review, workplace observation, inspections 2 F ixed Object Collisions Environmental Collision resulting in injury or destruction of property Incident Event Annual rate (in VRM) 90 days Training; On-site review; Supervision, Contact muncipality Document review, workplace observation, inspections Safety Department 180 days 3 N 1irror Strikes Environmental Collision resulting in destruction of property (less than \$10,000) Incident Event Annual rate (in VRM) 90 days Supervision; Training; On-site review; Contact muncipality Document review, workplace observation, inspections Safety Department 180 days 4 A ssault on Operators Environmental Bodily injury, service diruption, or mental anguish Incident Event Annual rate (in VRM) 90 days Policy change; police presence Document review, workplace observation, inspections Safety Department 180 days 5 F ollowing Distance Organizational Collision resulting in injury or destruction of property DriveCam rate Annual rate (in VRM) 90 days None Document review, workplace observation, inspections Safety Department 180 days 6 V ehicle Contact on Yard Environmental Collision resulting in destruction of property (less than \$10,000) Incident Event Annual rate (in VRM) 90 days Messaging; Tranining; dismissal Document review, workplace observation, inspections Safety Department 180 days

-Safety Risk Assessment Matrix Severity Categories Description Severity Criteria Catastrophic 1 Could result in one or more of the following: Death Multiple serious injuries requiring hospitalization Irreversible environmental impact Monetary loss equal to or exceeding \$1,000,000 Critical 2 Could result in one or more of the following: Serious injury requiring hospitalization Reversible significant environmental impact Monetary loss equal to or exceeding \$250,000 but less than \$1,000,000 Marginal 3 Could result in one or more of the following: Injury requiring medical treatment beyond first aid that may result in one (1) or more lost work day(s) Reversibe moderate environmental impact Monetary loss equal to or exceeding \$10,000 but less than \$250,000 Negligible 4 Could result in one or more of the following: Injury requiring first aid Minimal environmental impact Monetary loss less than \$10,000
+Safety Risk Assessment Matrix Severity Categories Description Severity Category Criteria Catastrophic 1 Could result in one or more of the following: Death Multiple serious injuries requiring hospitalization Irreversible environmental impact Monetary loss equal to or exceeding \$1,000,000 Critical 2 Could result in one or more of the following: Serious injury requiring hospitalization Reversible significant environmental impact Monetary loss equal to or exceeding \$250,000 but less than \$1,000,000 Marginal 3 Could result in one or more of the following: Injury requiring medical treatment beyond first aid that may result in one (1) or more lost work day(s) Reversibe moderate environmental impact Monetary loss equal to or exceeding \$10,000 but less than \$250,000 Negligible 4 Could result in one or more of the following: Injury requiring first aid Minimal environmental impact Monetary loss less than \$10,000

-Likelihood Levels Description Level Individual item System or Vehicle Fleet Frequent A Likely to occur often in the life of an item.
+Likelihood Lev /els Description Level Individual item System or Vehicle Fleet Frequent A Likely to occur often in the life of an item.
 Continuously experienced.
 Potential consequence may be experienced more than once in 40,000 vehicle revenue miles (VRM).
-Probable item.
+Probable В Will occur several times in the life of an item.
 Will occur frequently.
 Potential consequence may be experienced once per 40,000 to 480,000 VRM.
-Occasional C Likely to occur sometime in the life of an item.
+Occasional с Likely to occur sometime in the life of an item.
 Will occur several times.
 Potential consequence may be experienced once per 480,000 to 4,800,000 VRM.
 Remote D Unlikely, but possible to occur in the life of an item.
 Unlikely but can reasonably be expected to occur.
 Potential consequence may be experienced once per 4,800,000 to 14,400,000 VRM.
-Improbable E Unlikely to occur, but possible.
+Improbable E So unlikely, it can be assumed occurrences may not be experienced in the life of an item.
+Unlikely to occur, but possible.
 Potential consequence may be experienced less than once per 14,400,000 VRM.